cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 `GET /apps/{app-id}/comments`

+Delegates to metadata: `GET /apps/{app-id}/comments`

 `GET /secured/filesystem/entry/{entry-id}/comments`

+Delegates to metadata: `GET /filesystem/entry/{entry-id}/comments`

 This endpoint allows an authenticated user to retrieve all of the comments made on an accessible file or folder, or any app.
 `{app-id}` is the UUID associated with the app.
 `entry-id` is the UUID associated with the file or folder.

+These endpoints forward requests to their corresponding metadata service endpoints.
+Please see the metadata documentation for more information.

 ### Request